What is it?

 Additional notes

-- CRM objects, properties, and associations
+- CRM objects, properties, and associations (the HubSpot CRM platform foundation)

 - Sales Hub: sequences, playbooks, quotes (tier-dependent)